Team communication mini‑template

 Teams scan messages — they don’t read them.

-EXAMPLE: “Patient with worsening asthma symptoms needs same‑day follow‑up.” -
+“Patient with worsening asthma symptoms needs same‑day follow‑up.”

 -